We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Since it can cause irregularities in a developing fetus, never take spironolactone while pregnant or trying to get pregnant.
+Since it can cause abnormalities in a developing fetus, never take spironolactone while pregnant or trying to get pregnant.
 Those with kidney disease also shouldn’t take it.

 Lorde has reason to be annoyed with folks who cheerfully suggest she just try “moisturizing!” or “coconut oil!” when she’s had acne for “years and years and years and done all the drugs, tried all the things.”

 No one’s a saint when it comes to skin care, but you might consider these tried-and-true home remedies to help keep things under control:

 - Perfect your cleansing regimen.
 Wash your face once or twice a day with a gentle cleanser that removes dirt and oil.
 Avoid scrubs or extreme exfoliants, which can make cystic acne worse.

 - Hands off your face.
 Keeping your hands away from your face — and off your acne — will help keep harmful bacteria at bay.

 - Check your cosmetics twice.
 Oil-free and noncomedogenic cosmetics are less likely to clog your pores, so take stock of your makeup and moisturizer collection.

 - Wash up before you pass out.
 Getting up to wash your face when you’re seconds from dozing off mid-Netflix show always feels like a serious feat.
 But when you do it, you become the hero you deserve.